Caertos/8-BitsProcessor/logicGates/bitacora1.1.2.md

 ✅ **OR:** Behavior verified - Activates with any input at 1
 ✅ **NOT:** Behavior verified - Correctly inverts input
 ✅ **XOR:** Behavior verified - Only activates with different inputs
+✅ **NAND:** Behavior verified - Activates except when both inputs are 1

 #### 2. Hardware Considerations
 - **LED Current:** Calculated according to specific resistors in each circuit